rebeccaui/rebeccaui/README.md

-# Hi there 💻
+# Hi There 💾

 My name is Rebecca.
 I have a passion for coding and learning!

-- 🔭 I’m currently working on an e-commerce React app with SASS and Firebase.
+- 💻 I’m currently working on an e-commerce React app with SASS and Firebase.
 - 🌱 I’m currently learning Redux, Docker, and Typescript.
-- 👯 I’m looking to collaborate on Typescript projects.
+- 💡 I’m looking to collaborate on Typescript projects.

 <!--
 **rebeccaui/rebeccaui** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.